smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 ### 1. Login
 - **Description**: Verifies the login functionality of the Amazon website.
 - **Steps**:
-  1. Open Amazon website.
+  1. Open the Amazon website.
-  2. Enter valid username and password.
+  2. Enter a valid username and password.
   3. Click on the login button.
-- **Expected Outcome**: User should be logged in successfully and redirected to the homepage.
+- **Expected Outcome**: The user should be logged in successfully and redirected to the homepage.

 ### 2. Search for a Product
 - **Description**: Tests the product search functionality on the Amazon website.